Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Set Algebra

 \end{itemize} \item If $\length(e) > \length(s)$ or if $e$ and $s$ have the same lengths, but different signs, add the rod/antirod pair $s/\anti{s}$ to $R_n$, and expand $\anti{s}$: \begin{itemize} \item $\ttt{T}_{n+1}$ is the tree built by adding leaves $s$ and $\anti{s}$ as children of the root in $\ttt{T}_{n}$ and expanding $\anti{s} \rightarrow \anti{s}.R_n$, \item $R_{n+1} = R_n \cup \{s, \anti{s}\} $, \item $S_{n+1} = S_n \setminus \{s\}$, \item $E_{n+1}$ is the reduced rod set corresponding to $ E_n \cup \anti{s}R_n$, \item $C_{n+1}=C_n \cup ((E_n \cup \anti{s}R_n) \setminus E_{n+1})$ is the set formed by adding to $C_{n}$ the rod/antirod pairs that were canceled in reducing to form $E_{n+1}$. \end{itemize} \end{itemize} \begin{proof} The algorithm terminates because one of the following will happen in a finite number of steps: $\size{S_n}$ decreases, $\min E_n$ increases, or $\min S_n$ increases.

-Even when $S$ is infinite this algorithm generates the (possibly infinite) $Q$: every $s \in S$ becomes a leaf of $\ttt{T}_n$ for some $n$, since the length of the smallest eligible rod increases until it's greater than the length of the smallest element left in $S_n$. \end{proof}
+When $S$ is infinite this algorithm may not terminate, but it does generate (the possibly infinite) $Q$ because the first two alternatives remove one of the shortest eligible rods.
+Thus for each $s \in S$ the third alternative must occur eventually. \end{proof}

 We have been careful to ensure that all our algebra works with infinite rod sets.
-The next theorems show some of what we can prove when we impose finiteness conditions.
+It's clear that if $R$ expands to $S$ via $Q$ and both $R$ and $Q$ are finite, then so is $S$.
+The following theorems show some of what we can prove when we impose weaker finiteness conditions.

-\begin{theorem} If $Q$ is finite and $\RQS$ then for $n>\max Q$, $\trains(R)$ satisfies the recursion determined by $S$.
+\begin{theorem} If $Q$ is finite and $\RQS$, then for $n>\max Q$, $\trains(R)$ satisfies the recursion determined by $S$.
 Conversely, if for some $N$, $\trains(R)$ satisfies the recursion determined by $S$ for $n>N$, then $Q$ is finite and $\max Q < N$.

 If $R$ is also finite, then $S$ is finite and

 \end{theorem}

 \begin{proof} Equation~\ref{eq:DequalsQ} tells us that for $n>\max Q$, the discrepancy $\discrepancySeq(n,R,S)=0$.